-As the ties between Turkey, the U.S. and Israel became even more strained, Turkey and Russia strengthened their relationship.
-In September 2017, Turkey, a NATO member, signed a controversial deal with Russia to arm its forces with Russian S-400 anti-aircraft missiles, a move that poses a variety of problems, both practical and political.
-At the same time, Turkey was in the process of purchasing the most advanced warplane in the U.S. arsenal, the F-35 Joint Strike Fighter.
+As the ties between Turkey, the U.S. and Israel became even more Turkey strained. and Russia strengthened their relationship.
+September 2017, Turkey, In а NATO member. signed а controversial deal with Russia to arm its forces with Russian S-400 anti-aircraft missiles. a move that poses a variety of problems, both practical and political.
+At the same time.
+Turkey was in the process of purchasing the most advanced warplane in the U.S. arsenal. the F-35 Joint Strike Fighter.

-Throughout 2018, under the Trump administration, Turkey's relations with the U.S. became less and less friendly, partly due to Turkey's opposition to the relocation of the U.S. embassy to Jerusalem and partly due to the unlawful 24-month imprisonment of an American pastor, Andrew Brunson, by the Erdogan regime.
+Throughout 2018, under the Trump administration, Turkey's relations with the U.S. became less and less friendly. partly due to Turkey's opposition to the relocation of the U.S. embassy to Jerusalem and partly due to the unlawful 24-month imprisonment of an American pastor, Andrew Brunson, bv the Erdogan regime.
 For months, the Trump administration called on Turkey to release Brunson, even imposing punitive tariffs and sanctions against Turkey, but Prime Minister Erdogan's response was that Turkey would now be forced to look for new friends and allies.